An accredited individual who is qualified to determine the economic value of a company or business is a professional business valuator.

 Why is the role of the certified business valuator important?

 Professional valuators are vital to the functioning and success of many companies.
-For example, you may need an honest appraisal to obtain a business loan.
+For example, you may need an honest appraisal to obtain a business loan or for a business sale.
 This is often the case if the lender is a traditional bank.
 You may also seek a valuation to establish a partnership, settle ownership disputes, or bring in a third party.
 A business appraisal may even be needed if you plan to gift a portion or more of your business for estate planning purposes.

-But such valuations may not always be ordered by the owner.
-An entity, such as a commercial lender, legal practitioner, tax official, or court, may require an independent business appraisal for its own purposes.
+However, such valuations may not always be ordered by the owner.
+An entity, such as a commercial lender, legal practitioner, IRS tax official, or court, may require an independent business appraisal for its own purposes.
+Whether you or your lender order the valuation, you get the same caliber of business valuation specialists with us.

-Here is our short guide on choosing a business valuation company.
+Here is our short guide on choosing a business valuation company or business appraiser for small business owners.

 What is a business valuation professional conclusion:

-Whether you need financing to expand your operations or to plan for succession, an independent and accurate business valuator is a crucial asset to your business plan.
-Their work helps determine your company’s true economic value, so you can better manage it.
+Whether you need financing to expand your operations, bank financing, or to plan for succession, an independent and accurate business valuator is a crucial asset to your business plan.
+Our business appraiser work helps determine your company’s true economic value, so you can better manage it and have a base for solid business planning.